"Nine more seasons until I get that dipping Szechuan sauce – for 97 more years. I want that McNugget sauce, Morty!”

 And now fans have turned it into A Thing on Twitter:

-The hints have actually chimed with viewers enough that, just a couple of days on from the season premiere, 10,000 people have signed a petition demanding the sauce’s return, and it’s even got to the point where fans are making campaign T-shirts for the sauce’s return.
+The hints have actually chimed with viewers enough that 36,000 people have signed a petition demanding the sauce’s publicly return, and it’s even got to the point where fans are making campaign T-shirts for the sauce’s return.

 - Do you want to see the return of McDonald’s limited-edition Mulan/Szechuan sauce?
 We’ve got a t-shirt for that too.